JJ/anon-csv/README.md

-# anon-csv
+# Anonymize JSON logs

-Anonymize log in JSON format
+Anonymize logs in JSON format, eliminate IP and name of user.